ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 If the query result is empty, it confirms that the updated graph contains the same triples as the latest graph, proving the tool correctly processes changes from the OsmChange files.

-*Results*
+**Results**

-The tests confirmed that, apart from minor encoding differences, the tool correctly applied all changes from the *OsmChange* files to the http://example.com/updated graph.
-This demonstrates the correctness of the update process.
+The query showed that before we started the update process, there where ca. 1.5 Million triples in the database different.
+After updateding this number reduced to two triples, for which only the encoding of spwecial characters differed.
+This shows that the tool correctly applied all changes from the OsmChange files to the `http://example.com/updated` graph.

 The encoding differences arise because OSM tag values are free text with undefined encoding, which can lead to variations in how special characters (e.g., newlines) are represented.
 During processing, our tool decodes these strings and re-encodes them before inserting them into the database.
 While these encoding variations may appear in the SPARQL query results, they do not affect the actual information content of the tags and are therefore ignored during correctness verification.

 ## <a id="#performance"></a>3.2.
 Performance

-Evaluating the performance of our tool is challenging, as it heavily depends on the efficiency of the SPARQL endpoint used and the size of the OSM dataset being updated.
-A practical benchmark for usability is the [minutely diffs](https://planet.openstreetmap.org/replication/minute/) for the complete OSM planet data, which reflect all changes made to the global OSM database within minute-long intervals.
-To maintain synchronization with the OSM planet data, these files must be processed on average in less than a minute.
+A practical benchmark for usability is are the [hourly diffs](https://planet.openstreetmap.org/replication/hour/) for the complete OSM planet data, which reflect all changes made to the global OSM database within hour-long intervals.
+To maintain synchronization with the OSM planet data, these files must be processed on average in less than an hour.

 To test our tool, we used a publicly available [QLever instance](https://qlever.cs.uni-freiburg.de/osm-planet) of the complete OSM planet data.
 To isolate the processing time, we skipped deletion and insertion operations on the SPARQL endpoint and instead wrote the update queries to an output file using the `-o` option.
-We also specified the start sequence number using `-s`, ensuring that 100 change files were processed.
+We also specified the start sequence number using `-s`, ensuring that only one change file is processed.
 The following command was used:

 ```bash
 olu https://qlever.cs.uni-freiburg.de/api/osm-planet -d https://planet.openstreetmap.org/replication/minute/ -s -o sparqlUpdateOutput.txt